Deputy Director of Clinical Services

 - Attend and Chair a number of clinical meetings

-- Support and manage the clinical pathways to ensure safe patient journeys
+- Support and manage the clinical pathways to ensure safe and individually appropriate patient journeys

+- Lead on patient experience and engagement across the hospital, including the management and monitoring of patient complaints, concerns and patient experience feedback and, from this, assure the quality of services for patients.

 - Registered healthcare professional with active NMC or HCPC registration, ideally with clinical management experience in one or more of the areas responsible for above